ByteAether/Ulid/README.md

 var deserializedObject = JsonConvert.DeserializeObject<MyObject>(json, settings);
 ```
 ## Benchmarking
-To ensure the performance and efficiency of this ULID implementation, benchmarking was conducted using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).

-For comparison, [NetUlid](https://github.com/ultimicro/netulid) 2.1.0, [Ulid](https://github.com/Cysharp/Ulid) 1.3.4 and [NUlid](https://github.com/RobThree/NUlid) 1.7.3 implementations were benchmarked alongside ByteAether.Ulid v1.1.1.
+Benchmarking was performed using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) to demonstrate the performance and efficiency of this ULID implementation.
+Comparisons include [NetUlid](https://github.com/ultimicro/netulid) 2.1.0, [Ulid](https://github.com/Cysharp/Ulid) 1.3.4, [NUlid](https://github.com/RobThree/NUlid) 1.7.3, and `Guid` for overlapping functionalities like creation, parsing, and byte conversions.

 Benchmark scenarios also include comparisons against `Guid`, where functionality overlaps, such as creation, parsing, and byte conversions.

+*Note:*
 * `ByteAetherUlidR1Bc` & `ByteAetherUlidR4Bc` are configured to use a cryptographically secure random increment of 1 byte and 4 bytes, respectively, during monotonic ULID generation.
 * `ByteAetherUlidR1Bp` & `ByteAetherUlidR4Bp` are configured to use a pseudo-random increment of 1 byte and 4 bytes, respectively, during monotonic ULID generation.
 * `ByteAetherUlidP` is configured to use a pseudo-random source for the random component during non-monotonic ULID generation.